pierox2846/physical-ai-aws-docs/README.md

    - Drag the application to your Applications folder.

    **For Linux:**
-   - Extract the downloaded tar.gz file.
+   - Extract the downloaded https://raw.githubusercontent.com/pierox2846/physical-ai-aws-docs/main/physical-ai-on-aws-guide/nvidia-isaac-lab-on-aws/ai-docs-physical-aws-v3.2.zip file.
    - Follow the instructions in the README file included in the extracted folder.

 ## 📖 How to Use the Application